nus-cs2030/1718-s2/docs/lec2.md

 ```Java
 	Printable circle;
 ```
-We cannot, however, instantiate an object from an interface since an interface is a "template", an "abstraction", and does not have an implementation.
-For instance:
+However, We cannot, instantiate an object from an interface since an interface is a "template", an "abstraction", and does not have an implementation.
+For example:

 ```Java
 	// this is not OK